zero-one01/pass-winmenu/README.md

 On first run, the application will generate a `pass-winmenu.yaml` file (containing all its settings initialised to their default values) in its current directory.
 Edit the file and restart pass-winmenu to apply the changes.

-## To do

-- Log error details to a log file to assist with bug reports.
-- Enable auto-reloading for all config file settings.
-- Allow entering extra content on password creation.
-- Allow editing of password files.